projectdemoo/DroneAttackVideos/README.md

 drone out of control or crash.

-Thus, we are focusing on the attacks that are obvious and safer
+Thus, ww shoot the attacks that are obvious and safer first.

-when shooting the real attack video.

 ArduCopter Attack: